BCom 1st Year Business and Business Environment Notes Study Material

 (i) This study helps the firm in the development of broad strategies and long-term policies of the firm.

-(ii) To make aware about technological advancement.
+(ii) To make aware of technological advancement.

 (vii) This study helps the firm in the development of long-term policies of the firm.